cantback/cantback/CodeStandards.md

 5.3 Dependency Management
 - Try to use public Maven repositories for project dependencies, avoid using local repositories, and ensure consistency of dependencies between teams.
 - Regularly update dependent versions to avoid using outdated libraries.

+### MySQL database
+6.1 Table Creation Conventions
+- Fields that represent the concept of "yes" or "no" must be named using the format is_xxx, and the data type should be unsigned tinyint (1 for yes, 0 for no).
+- Table names and field names must use lowercase letters or numbers.
+It is prohibited to start with a number or use numbers between two underscores.
+The modification cost of database field names is high, so lowercase letters and underscores should be used, with underscores separating words.
+- Table names and field names must not use reserved keywords (e.g., type, order, status).
+- Table names should not use plural nouns.
+- Table aliases must be lowercase, and table aliases must be set with the prefix as.
+- Field naming should uniformly use the underscore naming convention; camel case naming is prohibited.
+- Table names, field names, and table aliases must not use MySQL reserved keywords (e.g., desc, range, match, delayed).
+- Primary key index names should be pk_field_name; unique index names should be uk_field_name; non-unique index names should be idx_field_name.
+- Decimal data types should be used for floating-point numbers, and float and double should not be used.
+- If the stored string lengths are nearly identical, use char instead of varchar.

+6.2 Indexing Conventions
+- Fields that have unique business characteristics, even if they are a combination of multiple fields, should have a unique index.
+- Joins involving more than three tables are prohibited.
+The fields involved in a join must have the same data type.
+When performing multi-table join queries, ensure that the fields being joined have indexes.
+- Index files must be stored on a separate disk from the data files.
+The indexes should be placed in separate .idb files and not in the same filegroup as the data files.
+- Index names must begin with idx_.
+- The number of indexes on a single table should not exceed five.
+- InnoDB tables must have a primary key index.
+- InnoDB tables must have an auto-increment primary key, and the primary key should be named id.
+- The primary key index type must be BTREE.

+### Java Development Security Conventions
+7.1 Input Validation and Sanitization

+- Always validate and sanitize user inputs to prevent injection attacks such as SQL injection, XSS (Cross-Site Scripting), and command injection.
+- Use prepared statements (e.g., PreparedStatement for SQL queries) to protect against SQL injection.
+- Sanitize HTML and JavaScript content using libraries such as OWASP Java HTML Sanitizer or equivalent to prevent XSS attacks.

+7.2 Secure Password Handling

+- Always store passwords securely using modern hashing algorithms such as bcrypt, PBKDF2, or Argon2.
+Do not store plaintext passwords.
+- Avoid using weak hashing algorithms like MD5 or SHA1.
+- Use strong password policies, such as requiring a mix of uppercase, lowercase, numbers, and special characters.
+- Implement account lockout or delay mechanisms after a certain number of failed login attempts to prevent brute-force attacks.

+7.3 Secure Communication

+- Use HTTPS (SSL/TLS) for secure communication between clients and servers.
+- Ensure that the SSL/TLS certificates are up to date and properly configured.
+- Avoid using weak encryption protocols (e.g., SSL 2.0, SSL 3.0, or early versions of TLS).

+7.4 Access Control and Authentication

+- Implement the Principle of Least Privilege: Users should only have the minimum access needed to perform their tasks.
+- Use strong authentication mechanisms, such as two-factor authentication (2FA), where feasible.
+- Protect sensitive endpoints with proper role-based access controls (RBAC) or attribute-based access controls (ABAC).
+- Always use OAuth2 or OpenID Connect for third-party authentication when appropriate.